telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 1. Select the desired session entry and make a right-click to open the context menu.
 From the context menu, select **Add New Rule**.

-2. New rule is automatically created.
+2. A new rule is automatically created.
 The rule will use the URL from the selected session entry and, by default, will apply the initial response through the **Return manually crafted response** action option.

 ## Additional Resources